 Want a career in pre-hospital medicine?

-There 13 practical tests, 3 theory multiply choice assessments and
+There 13 practical tests, 3 theory multiple-choice assessments and

-4 skills tests with continuous formative assessment conducted throughout the course.
+4 skills tests with a continuous formative assessment conducted throughout the course.

 Booking a course: